verlenmot/weather-project/documentation/architecture/architecture.md

 ## Databricks Hive Metastore

-The Hive metastore of the Databricks Workspace serves as the storage location of the processed data.
+The Hive Metastore of the Databricks Workspace serves as the storage location of the processed data.
 Three tables (realtime, hourly_forecast, daily_forecast) are created, which the Spark DataFrames are written to.
 Each table is a Delta table.